benjamin-weiss/jquery.flot.watermark/README.md

 # jquery.flot.watermark

 Flot plugin to add a watermark to the plot.
 The watermark can either be a text or an image.
+A minimal example can be found in `minimal-example.html` and an interactive demonstration of the capabilities in `demo.html`.

+## Usage
-To add a watermark simply include the plugin file 'jquery.flot.watermark.js' into your page:
+To add a watermark to your flot plot simply include the plugin file `jquery.flot.watermark.js into your page:

 ```HTML
 <script type="text/javascript" src="js/jquery.flot.watermark.js"></script>